hyonaldo/airflow_spark/airflow/README.md

 # airflow template
-This help you simply initialize airflow and set spark running environments
+This template helps you initialize airflow and set spark running environments

 ## requirements
 * python >= 3